For macOS Sonoma

 To update bundled apps, choose Apple > AppStore.
-Once you’ve passed any sign-in or welcome dialogs, choose Store > Updates, or press Command 8, to check for updates.
-Click update all to download and install all updates.
+Once you’ve passed any sign-in or welcome dialogs, choose Store > Updates (or press Command-8) to check for updates.
+Click the “Update all” button in the toolbar to download and install all updates.

 Configuring VoiceOver to start automatically at login

 Note: For an audio demonstration of this process, check out the AppleVis podcast episode “How to Configure VoiceOver to Start Automatically when Logging into Your Mac.”

 By default, VoiceOver does not start automatically at the login prompt.
 To change this:

 - Choose Apple > System Settings, and select Lock Screen in the table.